-1. Wake up early
+1. Wake up early.

 World leaders, savvy business gurus, and all other types of successful people say waking up bright and early is a key to getting a jump start on your life and your success.
-Establishing a productive morning routine is critical for framing your day, getting off on a good start, and achieving goals.
+Establishing a productive morning routine is critical for framing your day, getting off to a good start, and achieving goals.
 Be sure to schedule time for a good breakfast!

-2. Practice visualization
+2. Practice visualization.

 The key to finding success is knowing what it looks like.
-Visualizing your goals helps you to paint a portrait of what you want to accomplish through your efforts and can help you to understand the necessary steps to achieving that success.
+Visualizing your goals helps you paint a portrait of what you want to accomplish through your efforts and can help you to understand the necessary steps to achieving that success.
 Inspiration boards, meditation, and a manifesto or mission statement can help you to clarify your vision and intentions, detailing short-term and long-term goals, as well as processes you plan to implement to make your vision a reality.

-3. Take small steps everyday
+3. Take small steps every day.

-4. Listen first
+4. Listen first.

-5. Be consistent
+5. Be consistent.